Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 With over 9,000 square feet of climbing area, the Project Climbing Centre in Abbotsford is the Fraser Valley’s largest climbing gym.
 It’s the Lower Mainland’s original Project Climbing Centre, with a second and slightly smaller sister facility in Surrey.

-The day rate for adults is $22 as of the spring of 2024.
-A one-year membership costs around $800 and the monthly rate is $105.
-Harnesses, climbing shoes, chalk and belay devices can be rented separately, or altogether for around $10.
+The day rate for adults is $24 as of the spring of 2026.
+Harnesses, climbing shoes, chalk, and belay devices can be rented separately or together for around $10.

 For further details, click Project Climbing Abbotsford.